 One of the benefits of preventive maintenance scheduling is that it is predictable.
 This makes planning easier and more effective, because you can be sure that you have the right people and the right parts to complete each task when it needs to be completed.

 Scheduling is the process of configuring and assigning workloads.
 It involves the consideration of people, assets, production, materials, and more.

 Key PM schedule planning principles

-Effective maintenance planning involves having a big-picture view of the current state and future goals of an organization.
+Effective preventive maintenance planning involves having a big-picture view of the current state and future goals of an organization.
 Each PM task uses resources and can potentially impact the overall reliability of a facility.
 The Deming Cycle is a systematic technique for improving processes that consists of four steps: